-The Critical Disability Studies Caucus (CDSC) connects scholars engaged in the critical investigation of disability’s central role in American history, society, and culture, and works to increase the visibility and participation of scholars and students with disabilities within American studies.
+The Critical Disability Studies Caucus (CDSC) highlights the work of scholars engaged in the study of disability, madness, neurodivergence, chronic illness, and debilitation.
+We take a critical approach to disability studies, which requires us to dismantle the field's historic investments in whiteness, heteropatriarchy, and capitalism, and to decenter the global north.
+In order to foreground scholarship by disabled scholars and students, we have by necessity also committed to ensuring the participation of disabled scholars and students within the American Studies Association.
 The caucus provides a venue through which scholars of disability can share ideas, build networks to increase disability-related panels at the ASA, and facilitate the development of emerging scholars in the field.

 Activities of the caucus include: